-Section Reference Question Yes No NA Comments 4.2.3. c.
-Does top management ensure the training of each member of the technical staff is kept up-to-date (on-going) by ensuring the following: Each employee training file must contain a certification that the employee has read, understands, and is using the latest version of the management system records relating to his/her job responsibilities?
-Recorded training courses or workshops on specific equipment, analytical techniques, or laboratory procedures?
-Is the Review of analyst work by relevant technical managers on an ongoing basis recorded or is there another annual Demonstration of Capability performed by one of the following: Acceptable performance of a blind sample (single or double blind to the analyst)?
-At least four consecutive laboratory must determine the acceptable levels of precision and bias.
-The laboratory must determine the acceptable levels of precision and bias prior to analysis?
+Section Reference Question Yes No NA Comments 4.2.3 c.
+Does top management ensure the training of each member of the technical staff is kept up-to-date (on-going) by ensuring the following: i) Each employee training file must contain a certification that the employee has read, understands, and is using the latest version of the management system records relating to his/her job responsibilities? ii) Recorded training courses or workshops on specific equipment, analytical techniques, or laboratory procedures? iii) Is the Review of analyst work by relevant technical managers on an ongoing basis recorded or is there another annual Demonstration of Capability performed by one of the following: a.
+Acceptable performance of a blind sample (single or double blind to the analyst)? b.
+At least four consecutive laboratory control samples with acceptable levels of precision and bias.
+The laboratory must determine the acceptable levels of precision and bias prior to analysis? c.
 If the above cannot be performed, analysis of authentic samples with results statistically indistinguishable from those obtained by another trained analyst?
-4.2.3. d.
-Does top management record all analytical and operational activities of the laboratory?
-4.2.3. e.
-Does top management ensure adequate supervision of all personnel employed by the laboratory?
-4.2.3. f.
-Does top management ensure that all sample acceptance criteria are verified and that samples are logged into the sample tracking system and properly labeled and stored?
-4.2.3. g.
-Does top management ensure the recording of the quality of all data reported by the laboratory?
+4.2.3 d.
+Is top management responsible for recording all analytical and operational activities of the laboratory?
+4.2.3 e.
+Is top management responsible for ensuring adequate supervision of all personnel employed by the laboratory?
+4.2.3 f.
+Is top management responsible for ensuring that all sample acceptance criteria are verified and that samples are logged into the sample tracking system and properly labeled and stored?
+4.2.3 g.
+Is top management responsible for ensuring the recording of the quality of all data reported by the laboratory?
 4.2.4 Does top management communicated to the organization the importance of meeting customer, statutory and regulatory requirements?